About

 Matthew Thomas was born on 23rd November 1989.
 He grew up in North Cheshire, and currently lives in London with his partner.
 At only 6'3, he is one of the shortest in his family.

-After studying Graphic Design at university he spent the next several years working as a Web Developer, primarily focusing on UI and UX Design, before deciding to try his hand at writing.
+After studying Graphic Design at university he spent the next several years working as a Web Developer, primarily focusing on UI and UX Design, before stumbling across the London Repository.

 cta-image